Yojiro Takahagi

+Yojiro Takahagi (髙萩 洋次郎, Takahagi Yōjiro) is a Japanese professional footballer who plays primarily as an attacking-midfielder for Singapore Premier League club Albirex Niigata (S), whom he vice-captains and the Japan national team.
+Mainly an attacking-midfielder, he is also capable of playing as a central-midfielder, defensive-midfielder or occasionally as a striker and winger.

 Club career

 Sanfrecce Hiroshima

 Takahagi started his professional career at Sanfrecce Hiroshima, a club he previously played with at youth levels.
 In 2006, Takahagi played a full season on loan with Ehime FC, before returning to Sanfrecce Hiroshima in 2007.

 Western Sydney Wanderers

 On 14 January 2015, Takahagi signed with Western Sydney Wanderers for their 2015 AFC Champions League campaign.
 He was released by the Wanderers on 6 June 2015.

 FC Seoul

 On 16 June 2015, Takahagi joined South Korean side FC Seoul in K League Classic.

+Albirex Niigata (Singapore)

+On 25 December 2023, Takahagi was announced as Albirex Niigata Singapore's new signing for the upcoming 2024–25 Singapore Premier League season.

 Club statistics

 1Includes Japanese Super Cup and FIFA Club World Cup.